skwirowski/CodersCamp-Project-2-weather-app/ReadMe.md

 ## `npm start`
 Use to start development server.
 Server will auto reload browser after detecting change of JavaScript file.

+## `npm run watch`
+Use to run Webpack bundler in `--watch` mode.
+It will rebuild JavaScript files automatically after every change in `js` files.

 # Project initial setup
 ## Webpack content:
 1. Babel transpiler (with async/await),